fusepoolP3/overall-architecture/d51-deliverable.md

 Internally the proxy handles the invocation to the endpoint provided by the concrete transformer, and the storage of the data.

-So when a GET request is sent after transformation completed the interaction might look as follows:
+So when a GET request is sent after the transformation process is completed the interaction might look as follows: